Ethics Information for Members of Boards & Commissions (AS 39.52)

-Sam buys a holiday gift every year for Jody.
-Jody was recently appointed to a board, but Sam has no business that is up before the board.
+Jody receives a holiday gift every year from Sam.
+Jody was recently appointed to a state board, but Sam has no business that is before the board.
 Jody may accept the gift.

 Improper Use or Disclosure of Infromation (AS 39.52.140)

-No former or current member of a board may use or disclose any information acquired through the board if that use or disclosure could result in a financial or personal benefit to the board member (or a family member), unless that information has already been disseminated to the public.
+No former or current member of a board may use or disclose any information acquired from participation on the board if that use or disclosure could result in a financial or personal benefit to the board member (or immediate family), unless that information has already been disseminated to the public.
 Board members are also prohibited from disclosing confidential information, unless authorized to do so.